Elon, North Carolina

 I tell you this woman went to her house justified, rather than the other.
 For everyone who exalts herself will be humbled, but the one who humbles herself will be exalted.

 The tax collector was saved after this prayer.
+He was saved instantly.
+He did not have to wait until he died to be saved.
+Jesus said that he went home “justified before God” (Luke 18:14 NIV).
 If you want to be saved, you have to do the four things the tax collector did.

 The tax collector does not boast about his good deeds, like the Pharisee did.
 He knew he was a sinner.
 He does not deny it.
 He felt guilty.
 He felt bad.
 He felt so bad that he could not even look up to heaven.